wlaubernds/training_app/README.md

 ## ✨ Features

+- 🔐 **User Authentication**: Secure login/signup powered by Supabase Auth
 - 📄 **Smart PDF Parsing**: Automatically extracts exercises, sets, reps, and workout metadata from PDF files
 - 📋 **Workout Organization**: Filters by program, phase, and week for easy navigation
 - 💪 **Session Tracking**: Log weights and reps for each set with automatic comparison to previous sessions
 - 📊 **Historical Comparison**: See your previous performance right next to your current workout
+- ☁️ **Cloud Database**: All data stored in Supabase - access from any device, anywhere
+- 🔒 **Data Privacy**: Row-level security ensures each user's workouts are completely private
 - 🎨 **Modern UI**: Beautiful, responsive design built with Figma and implemented with Shadcn/ui components
 - 📝 **Exercise Categories**: Workouts are organized by blocks (Warmup, Buy-in, Block 1-4, Cooldown)
 - 🔄 **Session History**: Track all your workout sessions with date stamps